openedx/open-edx-proposals/oeps/archived/oep-0005/decisions/0004-data-dump.rst

 Context
 *******

 One of the goals for DD is to minimize start time/setup time.
-Setting up the database is one of the major bottlennecks.
+Setting up the database is one of the major bottlenecks.

-Since this is the begining of DD, the methods of providing necessary data to a general service's DD has not been established.
+Since this is the beginning of DD, the methods of providing necessary data to a general service's DD has not been established.
 A generalized solution has been proposed in `OEP-37`_, but it does not yet exist.

 .. _OEP-37: https://github.com/openedx/open-edx-proposals/pull/118